~ Carny Lingo ~

 Racket Show — A carnival that derives most of its revenue from fixed games.

-Rag — A small stuffed prize, usually kept out of sight under the counter, leading customers to believe that the smallest of the prizes on open display above is the smallest prize they stand to win.
+Rag — A tiny stuffed prize usually kept out of sight under the counter.
+Keeping these hidden leads customers to believe that the smallest of the prizes on open display above is the smallest prize they stand to win.

 Raghead — Derogatory epithet for "gypsy."
 Although the carnival lot is a place where your background doesn't count against you, your ethnicity might.
 Ads can be found in Billboard looking for help, but specifying something like "no drinkers, woman-chasers or ragheads."